-0 Table of Contents: all sections, figures, tables, and appendices must be listed with page numbers.
+Ну Hydraulic Report Table of Contents: all sections, figures, tables, and appendices must be listed with page numbers.
 Project Description: provide a description regarding the purpose and nature of the work, the project location, location and condition of bridges and culvert crossings at or near the project site, location of any insurable structures at or near the project site, project participants, and any special hydraulic considerations.
-0 Background: provide the name of the flooding source (e.g. Big Thompson River) and the associated Flood Insurance Rate Map (FIRM) panel.
+Background: provide the name of the flooding source (e.g. Big Thompson River) and the associated Flood Insurance Rate Map (FIRM) panel.
 The background must describe any previous hydraulic studies which have been completed for the project site and reference all map revisions (CLOMRs/LOMRs) which impact the project site.
-0 Location Maps: provide at least two maps showing the project location.
-One map must have a scale no smaller than what is required to show the extents of the project site (vicinity map) and the other must have a scale no larger than 1:12,000 to show the broader area surrounding the project site (location roads (with road names labeled), bridges, culvert crossings, and access routes.
+Location Maps: provide at least two maps showing the project location.
+One map must have a scale no smaller than what is required to show the extents of the project site (vicinity map) and the other must have a scale no larger than 1:12,000 to show the broader area surrounding the project site (location map).
+Both maps must be annotated to show the project site, study limits, roads (with road names labeled), bridges, culvert crossings, and access routes.
 Survey Information: provide the source of topographic and survey data along with the horizontal and vertical datums.
 Hydrology: identify the source of the discharge information used during the hydraulic analysis.
 Provide a table of discharge values for the 10-year, 50-year, and 100-year flood events resulting from the hydrologic study.
-If an independent hydrologic study was completed for the project, that study must be submitted separately from the hydraulic study. \cap Hydraulic Modeling:
+If an independent hydrologic study was study.